timbitz/Whippet.jl/README.md

 # Whippet
-##### Ultra-fast quantification of gene expression and event-specific splicing levels from RNA-seq.
+##### Uber fast/lightweight quantification of gene expression and event-specific splicing levels from RNA-seq.

 ### Why use Whippet?